-We estimate that the net proceeds we will receive from this offering will be approximately \$92.0 million (or approximately \$106.1 million, if the underwriters exercise their option to purchase additional shares of our common stock), based on an offering price of \$14.60 per share of common stock, after deducting the underwriting discounts and commissions paid by us, and estimated offering expenses of approximately \$2.0 million payable by us.
+We estimate that the net proceeds we will receive from this offering will be approximately \$95.23 million (or approximately \$109.81 million, if the underwriters exercise their option to purchase additional shares of our common stock), based on an offering price of \$15.10 per share of common stock (the midpoint of the estimated initial public offering price range), after deducting the underwriting discounts and commissions paid by us, and estimated offering expenses of approximately \$2.0 million payable by us.
 Such estimate is subject to change and no assurances can be given that actual expenses will not exceed such amount.

-We intend to use substantially all of the net proceeds from this offering to pay down approximately \$92.0 million of our existing indebtedness outstanding under the Credit Agreement.
+We intend to use substantially all of the net proceeds from this offering to pay down all of our existing indebtedness outstanding under the Credit Agreement.
 The Credit Agreement with KeyBank has a maturity date of May 31, 2024 and generally bears interest at a rate of the three-month LIBOR plus a 3.00% margin rate.
 We intend to use the remaining net proceeds from this offering, if any, to make investments in accordance with our investment objective and investment strategy and for general corporate purposes.
 We currently anticipate being able to deploy any remaining proceeds from this offering within three to six months after the completion of this offering, depending on the availability of appropriate investment opportunities consistent with our investment objectives and market conditions.
 However, we can offer no assurance that we will be able to achieve this goal.
 To the extent we raise less proceeds from this offering than contemplated, we expect that we will have less money available to fund investments or repay amounts outstanding under our Credit Agreement.